-[1] Control panel - allows the user to set the device functions, and to view and set operating parameters.
-It is composed of the following parts:
+[1] Control panel - allows you to set the functions of the equipment, and view and set its operating parameters.
+It's composed of the following parts:

-- LCD Touch screen a graphic touch screen display that shows the operating parameters and functions selected and allow to set all the parameters. - Multifunction knob (encoder) in conjunction with the described above touch screen display, allows the user to navigate through the command menu. - ON/STAND-BY button starts the device or puts it on stand-by. - For further information about menu navigation commands 🖉 Errore.
-L'origine riferimento non è stata trovata. - [2] Handles allow the user to easily pick up the device to remove it from or insert it into a mobile rack. - [3] Front ventilation grill allows the device to draw in cool air.
+- LCD touch screen display graphic touch screen that allows you to view the operating parameters of the equipment and set them. - ON/STAND-BY button allows you to start the equipment (ON set it into operating mode) or put it in the standby state (STAND-BY). - $\blacksquare$ For more information on the use of the navigation commands in the menu $\not \supseteq$ 9.1. - [2] [Handles allow the user to easily pick up the device to remove it from or insert it into a mobile rack. - [3] Front ventilation grid allows the device to draw in cool air.